whipowill/wow-acore-mod-nerf-herder/README.md

 - ``NerfHerder.MaxPlayerLevelEnable`` - Nerf any creature over the max player level (from ``worldserver.conf``), provided they are not in a dungeon, raid, or battleground.
 This includes town guards and faction leaders.
 Under this ruleset, non-elites are cut to 5 levels below the limit and elites are cut to the limit, with all their stats discounted proportionately from what they were before.

 - ``NerfHerder.MaxZoneLevelEnable`` - Nerf any creature over the zone recommended level, which means the max questing level for the zone.
 This includes village guards and flight masters.
-Under this ruleset, non-elites and elites are cut to 5 levels above the limit, with all their stats discounted proportionately from what they were before.
+Under this ruleset, non-elites and elites are cut to match the limit, with all their stats discounted proportionately from what they were before.
+This effects many NPCs throughout the world.

 ## The Vision